neo-project/docs/en-us/node/gui.md

-### Extractation of GAS
+### Extraction of GAS

-GAS are generated with each new block, and will be recorded to the address of NEO holders.
-(The number within the brackets of the balance of assets, is the number of GAS to be claimed) At any time, the NEO holder can initiate a claim, to redeem these GAS to the corresponding address of the NEO.
-At the moment, only the PC version of the client, has the ability to execute the function of extracting GAS.
+GAS is generated with each new block and will be allocated to the address of NEO holders.
+(The number within the brackets of the balance of assets is the number of GAS that can be claimed) At any time, the NEO holder can initiate a claim to redeem these GAS to the corresponding address of the NEO.
+At the moment, only the PC version of the client has the functionality to extract GAS.

 The specific steps are:

-(1) Transfer all the NEO within the wallet using a transfer operation. ( It is possible to send the NEO straight to the current address) Once the claim for the GAS is settled, the GAS can be withdrawn.
+(1) Transfer all the NEO within the wallet using a transfer operation.
+(It is possible to send the NEO straight to the current address) Once the claim for the GAS is settled, the GAS can be withdrawn.
 (Refer to the white paper for technical explanation of this process).

 (2) Click `Advanced`, `Claim GAS`, `Claim All`.